yujunz/gitlab.com-runbooks/docs/cloudflare/managing-traffic.md

  - The firewall issue ID should be used to link any relevant production incidents or other issues to it.
  - The RFC3339 date can be retrieved via the GNU date util `date --rfc-3339=seconds --utc`.
 It should be UTC.
  - The longevity of a rule is to be indicated by either `temporary` or `long-term`.
-   - `temporary` rules are subject for processing by automation.
+   - `temporary` rules are subject for processing **and automatic expiration** by automation.
    - If required a different minimum validity can be set and a maximum time can be specified.
+The default minimum is 24 hours.
    - This is done by suffixing `=<minimum validity in hours>[,<maximum validity in hours>]`
    - To specify a maximum validity without overriding the minimum, set the minimum to 0.
  - A description may be provided to add further detail, but may be omitted.